distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 **Node software** - a program that joins the computer it is running on into a storage cloud, intended to be used by technical users.

 **Client program** - a program or interface that connects the user to the storage cloud and allows them to store and download their files, intended for end-users that may not be as technical.

+**Node administrator** - a user that interacts with the cloud storage in a technical way, ensuring set up of "node software" and some "client software" such as the website.

+**End user** - a user that interacts with the cloud storage non-technically, to upload and download files.

 #### 1.2.2 General Terms